 Great Meadows Unit of the Stewart B. McKinney National Wildlife Refuge

-Patrick Comins, Director of Bird Conservation at Audubon Connecticut, explains what makes Long Beach West a vital habitat for many birds and plants.
+Patrick Comins, who was the Director of Bird Conservation at Audubon Connecticut in 2014, explains what makes Long Beach West a vital habitat for many birds and plants.
+He now is the Executive Director of the Connecticut Audubon Society.

 Return to Main Stewardship Atlas Page